NewEconoLab/NNS-EN/nns_protocol.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This interface is the norms and requirements of registrars.
-It has to be achieved, because this interface will be invoked to verify rights when a complete resolution is conducted on the domain name.
+It has to be achieved because this interface will be invoked to verify rights when a complete resolution is conducted on the domain name.

 nnshash is the hash of the domain name